What are Tracing Agents

-Many people ask “what is a tracing agent” and in the article we go some way to explaining what a tracing agent does and how they do it.
+Many people ask “what are tracing agents” and in the article, we go some way to explaining what a tracing agent does and how they do it.

 Tracing agents are instructed to trace people for a variety of reasons which can include the following circumstances

 - Tracing beneficiaries of wills

 - Tracing people who one wishes to litigate against